skandlab/MutSpot/Readme.md

 ## Output files

 #### Hotspot summary file
 MutSpot outputs a TSV file of all hotspot regions found, ordered by significance of recurrence.
-Overlapping hotspot regions are merged and annotations columns are added to indicate if the hotspots are in gene promoters, UTRs or introns.
+Overlapping hotspot regions are merged and annotations columns are added to indicate if the hotspots are in gene promoters or UTRs.
 The output file has the following fields:

 1. Chromosome
 2. Start position
 3. End position
 4. p-value
-5. Number of bases
+5. length of hotspot (bp)
-6. Background p-value
+6. Mean background mutation probability
 7. Number of mutated samples
 8. FDR
-9. Promoters
+9. Transcripts overlapping hotspot in their promoters
-10. 3'UTR
+10. Transcripts overlapping hotspot in their 3'UTRs
-11. 5'UTR
+11. Transcripts overlapping hotspot in their 5'UTRs

 -----------------------------------------------------------------------------------